MUSEUM AND INFORMATION CENTRE IN RIVERTON APARIMA

 • Visitor protocol to assist appropriate behaviour expectations.

 We ask that teachers ensure your group maintains adult to student ratios.
-Photos are allowed in the museum, but no filming of our documentaries (which are available to purchase).
+Photos are allowed in the museum (sometimes not in our temporary exhibitions), but no filming of our documentaries (which are available to purchase).
 We have a Health and Safety Plan, and Child Protection Policy which are available upon request.

-There are many great local short walks, surf beaches and historic sites which can complement your museum learning experience.
+There are many great things to do, such as local short walks, surf beaches and historic sites which can complement your museum learning experience.
 Please contact us if you would like:

 • Town and district maps with points of interest